 “Schmitt found colours to marvel at.“

-Since his debuts with the Berlin Philharmonic under Sir Simon Rattle and the at Salzburg Festival with Magdalena Kožená, Christian Schmitt has become one of the world’s most soughtafter organists.
-He is praised for his virtuosic and charismatic playing.
-In 2021/22 he is an "Artist in Focus" of the Tonhalle Orchestra Zurich as well as curator of the "International Organ Days"and he inaugurates the new organ under the direction of Paavo Järvi.
-He is also "Artist in Residence" at the Staatstheater Augsburg in 2021/22.
-Since 2014, he has served as Principal Organist of the Bamberger Symphoniker, where he also curates the organ series for the Bamberg Concert Hall.
+Since his debut with the Berlin Philharmonic under the baton of Sir Simon Rattle and the Salzburg Festival with Magdalena Kožená, Christian Schmitt has been one of the most sought-after organists internationally.
+In the 22/23 season he will make his debuts at Carnegie Hall New York under Dennis Russel Davis, with the Dallas Symphony and with the Gothenburg Symphony under Christoph Eschenbach.
+In 2021/22 he was "Artist in Focus" of the Tonhalle Orchestra Zurich as well as curator of the "International Organ Days" there and inaugurated the new organ under the direction of Paavo Järvi.
+Since 2014 he has been Principal Organist of the Bamberg Symphony Orchestra, for which he curates the organ series for the Bamberg Concert Hall.

-He is an expert consultant for organ renovations and new construction of organs in Berlin, Nuremberg, Zurich, Lucerne, and Brno.
-His latest project is a digitally sampled version of the organ of the Philharmonie Essen for concerts with and in orchestras.
-The digital version of the famous organ, created in cooperation with a Dutch acoustics company, is transportable and easily adaptable to hall sizes and needs.
+He is an expert consultant for organ renovations and new construction of organs in Berlin, Nuremberg, Zurich, Lucerne and Brno.
+His latest project is a digitally sampled version of the organ of the Philharmonie Essen for concerts with and in orchestra’s.
+The digital version of the famous organ, created in cooperation with a Dutch acoustics company, is transportable and easily adaptable to hall size and needs.
 Christian Schmitt has been a member of numerous international music competition juries and is involved in the music education project Rhapsody in School.